CADViewer/NextCloud/README.md

 #### C: Install CADViewer via the NextCloud Store, where NextCloud is installed using Snap.

-Modify the .htaccess file, which is in: /var/snap/nextcloud/38457/nextcloud/config   (38457/nnnnn can vary depending on linux build and nextcloud version, below is Ubuntu 22.04 LTS / Nextcloud 27.1.3.
+Modify the .htaccess file, which typically is in a structure like: /var/snap/nextcloud/38457/nextcloud/config   (38457/nnnnn can vary depending on linux build and nextcloud version, below is Ubuntu 22.04 LTS / Nextcloud 27.1.3.
 Add the following rewrite rule:
 ```
 <IfModule mod_rewrite_c>
 	RewriteRule . index.php [PT,E=PATH_INFO:$1]